rgriscom/Open-Data-Kit-Linguistic-Metadata-Method/README.md

 Documentation of the method can be found here.

 ## Forms
-The forms can be found here.
+Open text forms can be found here, and multiple choice forms can be found here.